-Most states have a licensing board program for geologists, engineers, and surveyors and geophysicists.
-These are also the agencies which typically over see the practices of geophysical survey companies.
-For instance, the California Board for Professional Geologists administers a professional license exam and program for Geophysicists.
-This government agency, along with other boards, also oversee the business and professions code for this specialized field of work.
+Most states have a licensing board program for geologists, engineers, and surveyors, and geophysicists.
+These are also the agencies that typically oversee the practices of geophysical survey companies.
+For instance, the California Board for Professional Geologists administers a professional license exam and program for geophysicists.
+This government agency, along with other boards, also oversees the business and professions code in this field of work.

 Typical Geophysical Applications

-A geophysical survey company works side-by-side with geologists and engineers to delineate subsurface conditions.
-For instance, during a Phase 1 Environmental Site Assessment, a geophysical survey may be recommended by an environmental professional to locate a historical underground fuel tank on a property.
-Whereas in a Phase 2 Subsurface Investigation, the survey provides approximate footprint, of a tank or pipeline, for drilling clearance and nominal sample depth selection.
+A geophysical survey company works side-by-side with geologists to discover subsurface conditions.
+For instance, during a Phase 1 Environmental Site Assessment, a geophysical survey may be recommended by the environmental professional to locate a historical underground fuel tank on a property.
+Whereas in a Phase 2 Subsurface Investigation, the survey provides an approximate footprint of a tank or pipeline, for drilling clearance and nominal sample depth selection.

 Ground Penetrating Radar

-A geophysical survey company uses ground penetrating radar (GPR) to beam energy into the ground from a transducer.
-This occurs in the form of electromagnetic waves, and bounces off subsurface anomalies where there is an electrical contrast.
-The energy reflects back into the transducer, and the ground penetrating radar (GPR) records the reflection.
-In fact, this process performs in real time, as the geophysical survey company technician traverses across the ground surface.
+During a geophysical survey, scientists use ground-penetrating radar (GPR) to beam energy into the ground from a transducer.
+This occurs in the form of electromagnetic waves that bounce off the subsurface anomalies, where there is an electrical contrast.
+The energy reflects back into the transducer, and the ground-penetrating radar (GPR) records the reflection.
+In fact, this process performs in real-time, as the geophysical survey company technician traverses across the ground surface.

 In some cases, there is a higher amplitude of the return energy.
 And as a result, there is a greater electrical contrast.
 The velocity that the waves travel is based on the material properties of the subsurface materials (for example, soils, metal tanks, concrete septic tanks, etc.).
 The rates of the traveling waves assist geophysical survey company technicians to determine the characteristics of the underlying anomaly.
 For instance, depth, material, shape, etc. In fact, the depth of a wave penetration, as well as the image resolution, are a function of the electrical conductivity of subsurface materials, and the dielectric constant.

-An M-Scope device produces date by energizing the ground.
+An M-Scope device produces data by energizing the ground.
 In fact, this device produces an alternating current (AC) magnetic field in a transmitting coil.
 And if any conducting materials exist within the AC magnetic field zone of influence, the currents flow into the conductors.
-The size, depth, material and shape of the subsurface anomaly play as role in the M-scope data.
+The size, depth, material, and shape of the subsurface anomaly play a role in the M-scope data.
 There is also a secondary field, which is a function of conductivity, and directly relates to these properties.
-Sensors detect a secondary magnetic field, and output a response in the form of “ground conductivity values.”
-This device is also more-sensitive to conductive subsurface anomalies which are below the instrument, rather than to the side.
+Sensors detect a secondary magnetic field, and output response in the form of “ground conductivity values.”
+This device is also more sensitive to conductive subsurface anomalies which are below the instrument, rather than to the side.

 Subsurface Anomaly Properties

-A geophysical survey company uses a line locator to detect live electric lines and conduit.
-This applies most for pipelines and other subsurface utility lines.
+The geophysical survey process uses a line locator to detect live electric lines and conduits.
+This applies most to pipelines and other subsurface utility lines.
 If a riser or day-lighting substance is available, a transmitter can connect directly to the object.
-This allows for a control signal to travel along the unit.
+This allows for a control signal to travel along with the unit.
 For instance: applying a charge to a conductor, pipe or conduit, and tracing it across the property.
-And if a day-lighting section of the subsurface line isn’t available, a transmitter can impresses an input signal on the utility for the same result.
-Similarly, the receiver device tunes to the signal, and traces the signal across the property in real time.
+And if a day-lighting section of the subsurface line isn’t available, a transmitter can impress an input signal on the utility for the same result.
+Similarly, the receiver device tunes to the signal and traces the signal across the property in real-time.